eciggaar/devops-workshop/openshift/3-Pipelines.md

 ### Knative Revisions

-A Knative Revision is a specific version of a code deployment.
+A Knative Revision is a specific version of a code deployment of a Knative service.

-If you deploy a new version of an app in Kubernetes, you typically change the deployment.yaml file and apply the changed version using `kubectl`.
-Kubernetes will then perform a rolling update from the old to the new version.
+If you deploy a new version of an application in Kubernetes, you typically change its service definition.
+It's good practice to then commit and push this changed deployment definition into a dedicated configuration Git repository.
+Finally, the push to the repo should trigger a rolling update of the application from the old to the new version.

-Let's do a new deployment of our hello world Quarkus application.
-Just to make life easy, we only gonna change the value of the `GREETING_MESSAGE` environment variable that is used as parameter in the `deploy-using-kn` task.
-For this,
+For the sake of simplificity in this workshop, we will make a change to the `GREETING_MESSAGE` environment variable and manually trigger the pipeline.
+This causes a new revision of our application to be deployed using the pipeline.

-1. Switch tab to the IBM Cloud Shell.
-Make sure `devops-workshop` is your current project.
-Then edit the pipeline by running:
+1. For this, switch tab to the IBM Cloud Shell and make sure `devops-workshop` is your current project.
+Then, edit the pipeline by running:

     ```bash
     $ oc edit pipeline workshop-pipeline